 Genuine Criticism vs. Trolling

-And so, as we all know, the internet has a wide plethora of people with a diverse array of opinions and, not all of them are pleasant.
-So it’s important to be able to distinguish between constructive feedback and pointless negativity.
+The internet has every opinion imaginable, including ones that make you question humanity.
+You’ll experience both.
+Learn to distinguish constructive feedback from pointless negativity.
 “The mix sounds muddy to me” is potential feedback you can engage with.
 “This sucks” (and a lot worse) really doesn’t deserve your energy or a response.
 Thank people for honest feedback, even when it’s not entirely positive.
 “Thanks for the honest take, mixing is definitely something I’m still learning”, shows maturity and often generates respect from other followers.
 Don’t, whatever you do, argue with trolls in public comments.

 It just gives them the attention they want and makes your comment section look like a battleground.
 In this instance, I’d always advise block, delete, and move on.
 That’s the only time to sanitise really, when things get out of hand.